mjatwk/CS380/template/kaist_cs380_spring_2023_assignment_4/README.md

-Introduction to Computer Graphics (Spring 2023) - Assignment 2
+Introduction to Computer Graphics (Spring 2023) - Assignment 4
 =====
 Instructor: Minhyuk Sung (mhsung@kaist.ac.kr)

-Last Update: Mar.
-22, 2023 by Juil Koo (63days@kaist.ac.kr)
+Last Update: Apr.
+3, 2023 by Hyunjin Kim (rlaguswls98@kaist.ac.kr)

 ## Install Libraries
 In the programming assignments of this course, **GLUT** and **OpenGL** libraries are required to compile code.
 Please follow one of the installation instructions below according to your OS.